Semantically Reflected Programs: Motivating Example

 \Cref{fig:ex:rdf1} shows an excerpt of the resulting semantic lifting (ignoring the modifiers and special clauses, and the class table).
 It is a serialization in RDF, outlined for a node \texttt{run:obj1} for the shale object and a node \texttt{run:obj2} for the bedrock object.

 Observe that the semantic lifting of objects, without any connection to the domain ontology, is already useful.
 For example, we can use SHACL to formulate the restriction that (a) there is only one object acting as bedrock and (b) a bedrock object is the lowest one.
-In other words, semantic technologies can be used as a specification language for object-oriented programs.
-Similarly, we can use SPARQL to retrieve objects with particular properties, without the need to manually traverse the state using a debugger.
+In other words, semantic technologies can be used as a specification language for object-oriented programs, with built-in support for logical inference.
+Reflective features have been explored in object-oriented programming languages such as CLOS, Java and Smalltalk \cite{bracha04oopsla,kiczales91mop}, to support, e.g., introspection by implementing methods that reveal structural aspects of the program such as the class of a given object.
+Semantic lifting also enables introspection, but it happens outside of the runtime system: we can use SPARQL to retrieve objects that satisfy particular logical properties, without the need to manually traverse the state using a debugger.
 We refer to this way of using the lifted state, which is external to the program semantics, as \emph{semantic state access}.

 The \smol{Shale} object is lifted as a node of class \texttt{prog:Shale}.
 This class is \emph{not} part of the domain ontology.
 In fact, this node is not part of the geological domain at all: If it were, the node would have the properties of the \texttt{domain:StratigraphicLayer} class and be restricted by the axioms governing the domain ontology.
 Such a design would be problematic because this would restrict the program with constraints not concerned with computational structures and merge the domain model with the computational model.